karakun/karakun.github.io/_posts/2024-05-28-apache-cxf-toolexception-wsdl2java.md

   image: post
 ---

 Imagine, in a project you are asked to consume a SOAP webservice.
-Yes, SOAP is aged as stone BUT it is also very percisely specified as a interface, which make it still a common choice when it comes to intergrate systems.
+Yes, SOAP is aged as stone BUT it is also very precisely specified as an interface, which make it still a common choice when it comes to integrate systems.
 And only integrated systems deliver great benefit on the one hand as well as (old) legacy system have proven their business case which is why they are worth to integrate.
 (There is *gold* in legacy.)

-So while integrating that SOAP webservice, you try to generate some Java classes from the XML files provided and suddently, you see:
+So while integrating that SOAP webservice, you try to generate some Java classes from the XML files provided and suddenly, you see:

 ```
 org.apache.cxf.tools.common.ToolException: Tools plugin provider jaxb context init failed